The best cocktails ever invented are some of the simplest, which is important to remember when concocting a new recipe.

 For me, that process starts with the basics, and then I begin working out from there.
 Small amounts of a new flavor can provide tipplers a fresh perspective on a drink that they already know and love.
 And the most elegant and efficient way to do this that I’ve found is to add spices.
 Incorporating some spices, herbs or teas is a wonderful method to create a bespoke experience without tying your guests’ palates into half-Windsors.

 I always keep a supply of spice staples at my New York bars Ward III and The Rum House, including ginger, nutmeg, cinnamon, basil, peppercorns, allspice, juniper, anise and clove.
 I also like cardamom and feature it in my Hell Bent for Leather, a spin on an Old Fashioned.
-Just a handful of pods gives the classic an exotic feel.
+Just a handful of pods gives the classic an exciting feel.
 It’s one of our most popular tipples at Ward III and has never left the menu.

 And to get you experimenting with spices, here are five pieces of advice I’ve picked up during my years behind the stick.